Great-Sun-Group/credex-core/docs/deployments.md

 ## AWS Deployment

 The application is deployed to AWS using ECS (Elastic Container Service) with Fargate.
 The deployment process is automated using GitHub Actions and Terraform.
+The default AWS region for deployment is set to af-south-1 (Cape Town).

 ### Prerequisites